Our Sustainable Efforts

 We recognize the various levels of interest and awareness on the topic of sustainability within a large campus population and are dedicated to students through activities and programs.
-The goal of our program is to identify, promote and educate the UNC community on sustainable initiatives, concepts, and practices pertaining to campus dining.
-We regularly engage in community outreach through weekly informational tabling sessions, sustainable food samplings and we host Themed Meals & Farmers Markets in collaboration with the student organization Fair Local Organic (FLO) Food.
+The goal of our program is to identify, promote, and educate the UNC community on sustainable initiatives, concepts, and practices pertaining to campus dining.
+We regularly engage in community outreach through biweekly informational tabling sessions, sustainable food samplings and pop-ups, and other events such as our cooking demos in collaboration with Edible Campus.
 We also work with the Office of Sustainability and the Office of Waste Reduction and Recycling on campus to align our initiatives with the greater University goals and policies.

-Our sustainable operational initiatives can be broken down into the following pillars: Sustainable Food, Waste Reduction, Water Conservation, Energy Efficiency and Building Construction & Design.
-For a brief overview, please review the sustainable initiatives listed below.
+Our sustainable initiatives can be broken down into the following pillars: Responsible Sourcing, Waste Diversion, Education & Outreach, Food Access, and Conservation/Efficient Operations.
+For a brief overview, please review our sustainable initiatives listed below.
 For a more comprehensive breakdown of our most recent accomplishments, please review our Sustainability Report.

 - Vegan and vegetarian offerings are available daily in our dining halls and food courts, and we have a dedicated vegan Plant Forward station in Chase and Top of Lenoir.

-- Partnership with the UNC Real Food Calculator Program for a biannual assessment of our Real Food purchases within our dining halls, as defined by strict third-party standards for local, valued workforce, environmentally sustainable, and animal welfare categories.
+- Partnership with the UNC Real Food Calculator Program for a biannual assessment of Real Food purchases within our dining halls, as defined by strict third-party standards for local, valued workforce, environmentally sustainable, and animal welfare categories.

 - Recycling receptacles are offered in both back of the house operations and in front of the house for our guests.

 - Reusable to-go container program at both dining halls.

 - Reusable drink container program in our food courts to discourage and decrease the waste stream generated by plastic bottles, soda cans, coffee cups, etc.